Your resource for health and wellness information

 Among the women in the group receiving the supplemental pyridoxine hydrochloride, PUQE scores consistently improved over the 14 days.
 When they broke down the blood samples, the values of pyridoxal and pyridoxine remained constant and low, while the blood values of P5P increased in association with the antiemetic effects.

 How cool is that?

-From this study we can deduct that pyridoxine and pyridoxal were preforms of the P5P and that the P5P form was the form with the therapeutic effects.
-Based on these findings, treatment with the P5P form directly may be more beneficial in treatment that using the pyridoxine HCL form typically found in supplementation.
+From this study we can deduce that pyridoxine and pyridoxal were preforms of the P5P and that the P5P form was the form with the therapeutic effects.
+Based on these findings, treatment with the P5P form directly may be more beneficial in treatment than using the pyridoxine HCL form typically found in supplementation.
 Especially for those women who may have genetic conditions that limit their ability to convert pyridoxine to P5P, or who are insufficient in nutrients needed for conversion to happen.

 The B6 Paradox

 There is a little something I want to touch on here, since we’re talking about B6 conversion, called the B6 paradox.
 We see this in supplements, typically high dose B complexes or isolated B6 supplements.
 One of the known side effects of B6 overdose is neurotoxicity with tingling in the extremities and neuropathy type presentations.
 Until 2017, the exact mechanism behind this was unknown.

 In this study they compared the neurological effects of different vitamin B6 forms, pyridoxine, pyridoxamine, pyridoxal, and P5P on several types of cells.
 What they found was that high doses of pyridoxine cause cell death, while none of the other vitamers affected the viability of the cells.
 Moreover, the P5P dependent enzymes were inhibited by the high dosed pyridoxine.
 This explains why symptoms of vitamin B6 toxicity mimic vitamin B6 deficiency since the supplemental pyridoxine causes a deficiency in P5P function.